-High density Polypropylene corrugated exterior/smooth interior pipe shall conform to the specifications in this Subsection.
-6 to 30 inch diameters shall conform to ASTM F2736.
-30 to 60 inch diameters shall conform to ASTM F2764.
-The pipe shall consist of a corrugated exterior and an essentially smooth interior wall.
-Pipe joints shall meet ASTM 2306 as water tight.
+The polypropylene compound shall be an impact modified copolymer and shall conform to the specifications in this subsection.
+Twelve (12) through thirty (30) inch diameters shall meet all the requirements of ASTM F2736 Standard Specifications for Polypropylene (PP) Corrugated Pipe.
+The pipe shall consist of a smooth interior with a corrugated exterior and have a minimum pipe stiffness of 46 psi.
+Pipe Joints shall be water-tight per ASTM F2736 for twelve (12) through thirty (30) inch diameters.
 Water tight joints shall meet a 10.8 laboratory test per ASTM D 3212 and utilize a bell and spigot design with a gasket meeting ASTM F477.
 Fittings supplied by the manufacturers other than the supplier of the pipe shall not be permitted without the approval of the Engineer.